aid4nscud/friends-music-rec/README.md

-## The goal of this project is to create a MVP for an application that can allow users to recommend their favorite songs to, as well as discover new music from their friends and other unknown users.
+## The goal of this project is to create a MVP for an application that can allow users to recommend their favorite songs, and discover new music to and from their friends and other unknown users.

 Users will have a profile that is made up of their song recommendations (with associated information for each one).